 Students are not permitted to possess or drink alcohol anywhere on the College premises.
+Any violation of this policy will result in disciplinary procedures.
 The following is not tolerated:

 - bringing alcohol onto College premises; - being in unsupervised possession of alcohol; - obtaining or supplying alcohol to another student; - consuming or being impaired by alcohol while on College premises or in the care of the College.